redskyit/ScriptDriver/README.md

-# seleniumscript
+# ScriptDriver

-A simple scripting language for driving selenium based web automation.
+A simple scripting language for driving selenium based web automation and regression testing.

 ### Overview